spennac/Paloalto-Networks-OSI-Model-Tshoot/README.md

-Paloalto Networks PAN-OS CLI commands for troubleshooting each layer of the osi model
+Paloalto Networks PAN-OS CLI commands for troubleshooting each layer of the OSI model